BlackBlind567/PaytmPaymentApp/README.md

 # PaytmPaymentApp

-## Code is in working mode but before download you have to need some file
+## Code is in working mode but before downloading you will have to need some files.

 ### 1. Paytm Sandbox credential [Visit paytm website](https://business.paytm.com/payments)